Man linked to 4 killings suspected of being in US illegally

-RENO, Nevada (AP) - Authorities investigating four recent Nevada killings say murder charges are pending against a man suspected of being in the U.S. illegally.
+While it wasn’t immediately clear Tuesday where 20-year-old Wilbur Martinez-Guzman was from or how he came to the U.S., President Donald Trump has seized on the killings as evidence of the need for his proposed U.S.-Mexico border wall.

-Wilbur Martinez-Guzman, 19, was arrested Saturday in Carson City and is being held on possession of stolen property, burglary and immigration charges.
+“Four people in Nevada viciously robbed and killed by an illegal immigrant who should not have been in our Country,” Trump said in a tweet Monday.
+“We need a powerful Wall!”

-Authorities say they expect to file murder charges against him in the coming days in the shooting deaths of an elderly couple in Reno and two women in the community of Gardnerville Ranchos.
+Martinez-Guzman has been jailed in Carson City, in northern Nevada near the California border, since Saturday on possession of stolen property, burglary and immigration charges.

-Carson City Sheriff Ken Furlong said at a Sunday news conference that federal immigration authorities told his office Martinez-Guzman had lived in Carson City about a year and was in the country illegally.
+Authorities have said they expect to file murder charges against him in the shooting deaths of an elderly Reno couple and two women in the nearby town of Gardnerville.

-Furlong said Monday he didn’t know where Martinez-Guzman is originally from, and a message left with U.S. Immigration and Customs Enforcement was not immediately returned.
+Carson City Sheriff Ken Furlong said that federal immigration authorities told his office that Martinez-Guzman was in the country illegally.

-Authorities say Connie Koontz, 56, was found dead Jan.
-10 in her home in Gardnerville Ranchos, about 15 miles south (24 kilometers) of Carson City.
-Three days later, 74-year-old Sophia Renken was found dead in her home about a mile from where Koontz lived.
+Authorities have said Connie Koontz, 56, was found dead Jan.
+10 in her home.
+Three days later, 74-year-old Sophia Renken was found dead in her home about a mile (1.6 kilometers) from where Koontz lived.

-On Wednesday, the bodies of 81-year-old Jerry David, and his 80-year-old wife, Sherri, were found in their home on the southern edge of Reno, about 20 miles (32 kilometers) north of Carson City.
+On Jan.
+16, the bodies of 81-year-old Gerald David, and his 80-year-old wife, Sharon, were found in their home on the southern edge of Reno.

 Copyright © 2019 The Washington Times, LLC.